iamrafiul/Agent-Based-Messaging-using-JADE/README.md

 Enjoy!! :)

-#Things to remind.
+#Things to keep in mind.
-There is nothing to remind.
+There is nothing to keep in mind.
 This code has no copyright, you can use any part of it as a pet/course project.
 Feel free to share.